-Once you have purchased your domain, you may add it to your Elementor Cloud website as a Custom Domain.
+Once you have purchased your domain, you may add it to your Elementor Cloud Website as a Custom Domain.
 In order to do this, you will first need to make some changes to your domain’s DNS (Domain Name System) records.
 This document will walk you through the steps.

 A popup screen will then appear that looks like the following:

-Keep this popup screen open as you will need to copy the information to your registar.
+Keep this popup screen open as you will need to copy the information to your registrar.
 To do this, you will need to log into your domain’s registrar account where you purchased your domain in a new tab.

 Log in to your Registrar Website Account

 Once you’ve logged in to your registrar’s website in a new browser tab, you will need to edit your DNS records by adding or editing the A record to point at your Hosted Elementor Website’s IP address.
 Please refer to your registrar’s documentation for locating their DNS tools.

 Remove Parked Domain Status

 After purchasing your domain, it will show up in your list of domains as “Parked.”
 You will first need to delete or edit this to point to your Hosted Elementor Account.

 An A Record is the most common method for directing a domain to point to your Elementor Cloud Website.
 An A record assigns an address for your domain to a specific IP address (eg. point example.com to IP address 22.214.171.124).

 The correct IP addresses are currently 126.96.36.199 and 188.8.131.52.
 You will see the correct IP from your Elementor Cloud Website Dashboard.